If there is ANY how-to that I feel a) destined to write, and b) is near and dear to my heart…it’s this one!

-If you've injured your upper body, you may not be able to do push-ups or pull-ups, but you can still go for walks and do body weight squats and lunges.
+If you’ve injured your upper body, you may not be able to do push-ups or pull-ups, but you can still go for walks and do

-If you've injured your lower body, you can still work your upper body and do things like use a rowing machine.
-Heck, if all else fails, you can always stretch, which is great for you.
+If you’ve injured your lower body, you can still work your upper body and do things like

 Instead of thinking about everything you can do, consider what you can do!
 And do that!